Co-Moderator Candidate Cece Armstrong meets attendees

 Smiles and laughter comingled with warm hugs as the Rev. Cecelia “CeCe” Armstrong and the Rev. Anthony “Tony” Larson welcomed visitors to their booth Saturday evening, on the eve of the election that could lead to the South Carolina pastors becoming co-moderators of the 226th General Assembly.

-The duo, which is one of two pairs vying to become co-moderators, greeted guests during a reception sponsored by the Committee on Local Arrangements of the Presbytery of Utah, in partnership with several entities affiliated with the national church.
+The duo, one of two pairs vying to become co-moderators, greeted guests during a reception sponsored by the Committee on Local Arrangements of the Presbytery of Utah, in partnership with several entities affiliated with the national church.

 The bustling reception at a downtown Salt Lake City Marriott hotel was designed to give commissioners, advisory delegates and other folks participating in the assembly a chance to meet both teams of co-moderator candidates as well as Stated Clerk nominee the Rev. Jihyun Oh.